shamsulinO/Django-CarInfoScraper/README.md

 on the website, you will receive an email notification (which can be disabled in the settings).

 Preparation:
-In the file aparser/acars/utils/acars/parser.py, add the sender's email address and its password.
+1) In the file aparser/aparser/acars/utils/acars/parser.py, add the sender's email address and its password.
-In the file apaser/aparser/settings.py, add the sender's email address and its password.
+2) In the file aparser/apaser/aparser/settings.py, add the sender's email address and its password.

 Execution:
-Website - From the aparser folder, execute the command in the terminal: python manage.py runserver Parser - From the aparser/acars/utils/acars folder, execute the command in the terminal: python parser.py
+1) Website - From the aparser/aparser folder, execute the command in the terminal: python manage.py runserver
+2) Parser - From the aparser/aparser/acars/utils/acars folder, execute the command in the terminal: python parser.py